 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where nizamoffite typically forms.
+Look in granite pegmatites country, the host setting where nizamoffite typically forms.
 If you start seeing triphylite, apatite, muscovite in float, you are in the right ground.
 Field specimens usually show a equant crystals habit, so train your eye for that shape before scanning the outcrop.